Skip to main content Skip to footer content DangerAwareBanner

 Child abuse, a deeply concerning issue, requires both awareness and action.
 By understanding the signs of abuse and knowing how to respond, both parents and children can take crucial steps toward safety and healing.
 It's about creating a supportive and protective environment where the well-being of children is a priority.
 By breaking the silence and reaching out for help, we can shield our children from harm and guide them toward a safer, healthier future.

-See Kris's Fout Tips on Leaving a Bad Situation article here
+See Kris's Four Tips on Leaving a Bad Situation article here

 And her Beacon of Hope article here.